Levi-B4/Client-Organizer/README.md

 7. Analyzes date strings and organizes them chronologically

 ## To Run
-- clone repository and open the executable file in the executable folder.
+- clone repository and open the executable file in the "Executable" folder.
 - If that doesnt work, open ClientOrganizer.sln in visual studio and build and run directly using visual studio.